 Allow Your Sponsors to Show a Real Commitment to Communication

-Co-creation of communication strategy is your key to success.
+Co-creation of a communication strategy is your key to success.
 There’s no reason for you to be out there on your own when you could receive valuable backup from executives.
 The more active they become in communicating the change process, the higher the chance that the news about change will engage employees.

 If they play an active role in developing the communication plan, they should also be there when it comes to taking action and delivering it.
 And all this can be done expertly and quickly.